leogaudin/libasm/README.md

 endif
 ```

+Instead of rewriting all the assembly code for ARM64 architecture, we basically compile our C code in `x86_64` architecture as it can be executed through Rosetta 2.

 > Don't forget the `-f macho64` flag after your `nasm` command when compiling on Macs.

 ## Prerequisites and basic concepts